-Cornerstone Gala
+Cornerstone Gala/Night Market

-The school community's main fundraiser is the annual gala which typically occurs on the first weekend in March.
-There is an expectation on school families to involve themselves in this fundraising extravaganza.
-During the weeks leading up to the gala the CFG informs parents of opportunities to be involved.
+The school community's main fundraiser is the annual gala.night market which typically occurs in early March.
+There is an expectation on school families to involve themselves in these fundraising extravaganzas.
+During the weeks leading up to the gala/night market the CFG informs parents of opportunities to be involved.